 If you are a programme student enrolled in one of the Graduate School master's programmes, you will be admitted and registered to the profiile course for your programme in the first term.
 If you are not a programme student in your first year of studies, you can apply via www.antagning.se

-Please note that the internship courses (SIMR43 and SIMR44) are not open for application online.
+Please note that the internship courses (SIMR43 and SIMR44) and the fieldwork course (SIMR50) are not open for application online.
 These courses are only open for students enrolled in Graduate School's master's programmes.
-More information can be found here.

 master [at] sam [dot] lu [dot] se